tockawaffle/Apple-Pie-Bot/README.md

 This is Apple Pie, an "open-source" Discord bot that uses the Javascript language!
 It's a pretty new bot  that I made because ~I was bored and had nothing else to do~ I love programming!

-~It doesn't has many things like a DB (too advanced for me, a newbie) but it surely is enough to be called a "Multifunctional bot"!
-You can peek the source-code if you want to, there is no problem at all.~

-~Unfortunately it does not has a multilanguage functionality in the main code, however I'm going to translate it into another bot so english speakers can use the bot.
-You might want to check the #english-users topic in the Support Server to see if it has been translated~

-It seems like I could do it! now this bot has a DB and Multilanguage functionality
+It seems like I could do it! now this bot has a DB and Multilanguage functionality.
+Yay!
+You can now enjoy the best of her uwu

 ~Be careful, you're looking at a young lady source-code!~